openvinotoolkit/model_api/model_api/python/docs/keypoint_detection.md

     top_down_pipeline = TopDownKeypointDetectionPipeline(model)
     predictions = top_down_detector.predict(image, detections)

     # iterating over a list of DetectedKeypoints.
-Each of the items correspond to a detection
+Each of the items corresponds to a detection
     for obj_keypoints in predictions:
         for point in obj_keypoints.keypoints.astype(np.int32):
             cv2.circle(